astronomer/docs/learn/dynamic-tasks.md

 In this section you'll learn how to pass mapping information to a downstream task for each of the following scenarios:

-- Both tasks are defined using the TaskFlow API.
+- **TaskFlow over TraskFlow**: Both tasks are defined using the TaskFlow API.
-- The upstream task is defined using the TaskFlow API and the downstream task is defined using a traditional operator.
+- **TaskFlow over Traditional operator**: The upstream task is defined using a traditional operator and the downstream task is defined using the TaskFlow API.
-- The upstream task is defined using a traditional operator and the downstream task is defined using the TaskFlow API.
+- **Traditional operator over TaskFlow**: The upstream task is defined using the TaskFlow API and the downstream task is defined using a traditional operator.
-- Both tasks are defined using traditional operators.
+- **Traditional operator over Traditional operator**: Both tasks are defined using traditional operators.

 <Tabs
     defaultValue="two-flow"